mantil-io/docs/commands/mantil_generate.md

 </pre>
 ### COMMANDS
 <pre>
-  api         Generate Go code for a new API
+  api         Generates Go code for a new API

   Use "mantil generate [command] --help" for more information about a command.
 </pre>